INRIA/scikit-learn-mooc/workflow-notes.md

 The `jupyter-book` folder has the same structure as the `jupyter-book` folder on the github repo, but the gitlab one contains only quizzes `.md` files.
-If you work on quizzes, you need to to do it in the gitlab repo, the github repo quiz files are generated from the gitlab repo (by stripping solution) with `make exercises`.
+If you work on quizzes, you need to do it in the gitlab repo, the github repo quiz files are generated from the gitlab repo (by stripping solution) with `make exercises`.